Aiken County Equestrian Activities

 Open air equestrian arena and stables on 32 acres.
 More than 30 equine events annually, including barrel horse racing, team penning, cutting horse competitions and open benefit horse shows.

 New, top-notch equestrian training facility available for lease.
 Access to world renowned coaches plus national and international competitions.
 Includes a cross-country course, kennels, accommodations, and a 300 ft. x 250 ft. covered arena.

-Rebel Ranch Horse Tours, LLC
+Rebel Ranch Horse Tours